This post may contain affiliate links. Read our disclosure policy here.

 What are the best Jars to use for Overnight Oats?

-Most recipes call for 8-ounce mason jars.
-These are available in glass or plastic.
-If you have young kids, these freezer jars are great for making overnight oats and freezing smoothies.
+Overnight oats recipes usually call for 8-ounce mason jars, which are available in glass or plastic.
+If you have young kids, I recommend these freezer jars that are also great for freezing smoothies.

 More on the best jars to use when making overnight oats here.